Williamren97/Lib_Taiwan-Tech/Elective subject/Easy A's/BA2911701 談判學 Negotiation/README.md

-# The lectuer is extremely let u feeling frustrated and desolate. hopefully never meet again
+# The lectuer's attitude is extremely let u feeling frustrated and desolate, Totally ignoble!
+WE hopefully never meet that lack of self-restricted individuals again

 ## 談判過程 (1/2)